Kiln Fired Clay Kit

 Make your clay piece at home and have it fired in a kiln at the gallery!

 Bring your artwork to the gallery to be fired in a kiln - fired twice and coated with a clear glaze for a foodsafe finish

-Come and pick up your piece – we will email you when your piece is ready to be picked up.
+Come and pick up your piece – we will email you when it's ready for pick up

 Q: What colour is the clay when fired?